Transcript: What Is Really in Hot Dogs?

-It’s funny, there was actually a forensic study of hot dogs earlier this year in the annals of diagnostic pathology to answer the age-old question, what the heck is in them?
+Actually, there was a forensic study on hot dogs published earlier this year in the Annals of Diagnostic Pathology to answer the age-old question: what is really in them?
 It was like a CSI episode!
 They found…bone, blood vessels, nerves, cartilage, skin.
-But the kicker, the amount of actual meat was less then 10 percent.
+But the kicker was that the amount of actual meat in a hot dog was less than ten percent.

-Anyways, how did the meat industry respond to the devastating new cancer report?
-Well, the beef industry spin , was that the report was “bad advice” and that "another scientific study finds no link between meat and cancer” A study that was, in their words, “independent,” “comprehensive.”
-“How the WCRF report could come to a different conclusion is perplexing.”
-Well, I found the “study” to which they refer, and be perplexed no more!
+How did the meat industry respond to this devastating new cancer report?
+Well, the beef industry spin was that the report was “bad advice,” and that "another scientific study found no link between meat and cancer.”
+A study that was, in their words, “independent,” “comprehensive.”
+“How the WCRF research report could come to a different conclusion is perplexing,” they wrote.
+Well, I found the "independent, comprehensive study” to which the beef industry is referring, and wasn't perplexed anymore!

-I was onto this study like brown on rice.
-Here, evidently, were the “facts.”
-So let’s compare: The WCRF report looked at 7,000 studies, this beef board’s looked at 500.
-This report has 537 pages; this one has 4.
-This report that was written by nine independent teams of scientists, hundreds of peer reviewers, and 21 of the top cancer researchers in the world.
-This one written by these two guys.
-You can’t see but the picture cuts off their cowboy hats.
+I was on to this study like brown on rice.
+Here are the so-called “facts.”
+Let’s compare: the WCRF report looked at 7,000 studies; theirs looked at 500.
+This report has 537 pages; this one has four.
+This report was written by nine independent teams of scientists, hundreds of peer reviewers, and 21 of the top cancer researchers in the world.
+This one was written by these two guys.
+You can’t see, but the picture cuts off their cowboy hats.

-Time spent to produce: This one took over 5 years; this one, literally it says "last Summer.”
+Time spent to produce: this one took more than five years; this one just says "last summer.”
 And finally, the report that found a link between meat and cancer was overseen by the World Health Organization, and the Food and Agriculture Organization of the United Nations, and funded by a leading cancer charity.
-This was one overseen by a scientists-for-hire for-profit firm which has come out with similar reports downplaying the risk of pesticides, asbestos, and, of course, cigarette smoke.
-This “independent” study bought and paid for by… the National Cattlemen’s Beef Association, of course.
-Perplexing that they had a different conclusion.
+This other one was overseen by a scientists-for-hire, for-profit firm, which has come out with similar reports downplaying the risk of pesticides, asbestos, and, of course, cigarette smoke.
+This “independent” study?
+Bought and paid for by the National Cattlemen’s Beef Association.

-But you think that takes gall, wait ‘til you see what the pork industry did.
-Smithfield, the largest pork producer in the world, launched “Deli for the Cure,” donating 5 cents to early detection for every pound sold of exactly the type of meat the WCRF report says causes the most cancer.
-It’s the least they could do.
-If they’re going to give you cancer early, might as well detect it early too.
+But if you think that takes gall, wait until you see what the pork industry did.
+Smithfield, the largest pork producer in the world, launched the “Deli for the Cure” campaign, donating five cents to early detection for every pound sold of exactly the type of meat the WCRF report says causes the most cancer.
+I guess it’s the least they can do.
+If they’re going to give us cancer early, might as well help detect it early for us, too.